selfrefactor/rambda/files/NEXT_VERSION_CHECKLIST.md

 - Add `R.piped` method from `Rambdax` since it works better with TS than `R.pipe` and `R.compose`.
 It supports up to 20 function inputs.

+_ Regarding using object as input `R.map` and `R.filter` in TypeScript - this is no longer supported in TypeScript as it has multiple issues when using inside pipes.
+Instead `R.mapObject` and `R.filterObject` are taken from `Rambdax` so users can migrate their code.

+- Regarding using string as path input in `R.omit`, `R.pick` and `R.path` - this feature is no longer supported in TypeScript as it prevents using native `Omit` and `Pick` types.
+JS version still works with strings as path inputs.

 - Revert adding stopper logic in `R.reduce` - https://github.com/selfrefactor/rambda/pull/630

 - Take typings of `R.filter/R.map` from `Remeda`.